luismartinezs/restaurant-reservation-system/README.md

   - [x] fix theme popup
   - [x] after logging in, return to page where user was located (or / by default)
 - [ ] Manual testing / search for bugs (do not fix em though)
+- [ ] Ratings
+  - [ ] user can see their ratings /account/ratings
+  - [ ] user can rate a restaurant if they have a reservation in the past for said restaurant
+    - [ ] from the restaurant detail page
+    - [ ] from the /account/reservations page
 - [ ] User can do a reservation
 - [ ] User can add ratings for their own reservations in the past
 - [ ] Supabase: security and RLS